sanjaybhattoo/kafka_springboot_pipeline/README.md

 # kafka_springboot_pipeline
-data extraction from wikimedia using kafka and java spring boot to thn store it to local database.
+data extraction of current changes from wikimedia using kafka and java spring boot to then store it to local database.

+Upcoming changes : creating dashboards using the data to represent live changes .